 He also once again proved he is a man for the big occasion after playing a starring role in another FA Cup triumph for the Gunners, scoring an extra-time winner against Manchester City in the semi-finals before netting Arsenal’s fastest FA Cup final goal when opening the scoring after just 229 seconds in their eventual 2-1 victory over Chelsea.

 Alexis has not only shown his world-class ability in club football but on the international stage too.
 After earning his first cap in April 2006, aged just 17, he established himself as a key figure for Chile.
 Highlights include starring in the 2014 World Cup in Brazil and winning the Copa America twice, scoring the decisive spotkick in the 2015 penalty shoot-out win against Argentina.
-He is his country’s joint most-capped player with 115 caps alongside Manchester City goalkeeper Claudio Bravo and their all-time leading scorer with an impressive 38 goals to his name, but it will be disappointing that his talents won’t be on show at this summer’s World Cup in Russia after Chile’s failure to qualify for the tournament.
+He is his country’s most-capped player and their all-time leading scorer.

 Following intense speculation about his future, United beat off stiff competition to secure the forward’s services on 22 January.
-His creativity and technical prowess, coupled with his ability to play anywhere across the front line, makes him a potent weapon and gives Jose Mourinho another dimension to his impressive array of attacking options.
-In his first half a season at Old Trafford, the Chilean has shown flashes of brilliance and with a full pre-season under his belt, United fans will have a hot prospect on their hands when the 2018/19 season gets underway.
+His creativity and technical prowess, coupled with his ability to play anywhere across the front line, makes him a potent weapon and gives United another dimension to his impressive array of attacking options.
+In his first half a season at Old Trafford, the Chilean showed flashes of brilliance.